-Because the process relates to sharing lessons and guiding future action, the should be able to aid not only better performance, but also better policy and future measurement too.
+Because the process relates to sharing lessons and guiding future action, this should aid not only better performance, but also better policy and future measurement too.

 6. Visualisation options

 Visualisation of Scores

 Communication of the impact of planning by scoring is a key visual product of the toolkit.
 We have created two options for illustrating this.